Begonia maculata care can be tricky, but it’s worth it! This article shares how to help your polka dot begonia thrive.

-The begonia maculata was first discovered in Brazil in 1982.
-It is one of the newest members of the genus begonia, which has almost 2,000 different plant species.
+The begonia maculata is one of the newest members of the genus begonia, which has almost 2,000 different plant species.
 Charles Plumier, a French botanist, named them “begonia” after a governor of Haiti, Michel Bégon.

 Begonia plants are all native to subtropical and tropical climates, and many of them, like the polka dot begonia, are now popular ornamental houseplants.
-The begonia maculata is native to Asia, South Africa, Central America, and Mexico.
+The begonia maculata is native to Brazil and has been introduced around the world.